 The Andersons are a busy crew.
 They seem to like to have their hands into about all that Colorado life offers.
 They hike, camp, hunt, boat, and in general, love the outdoors.
 Doug was an avid skier when younger and still loves the outdoors in the winter.
 Doug has had various major injuries, so he lives with pins in his neck, back, and foot which slow him down a bit — the excuse he uses when his kids hike the incline faster.
 After Doug’s back was fused, he was able to run the sprint triathlon six months later, so his health has not slowed him down too much.
 Debbie wishes he was still training at that level; Doug just says he is more “well rounded” — out in front, that is.

-Besides church activities, the Andersons spend lots of time watching their kids play sports.
+Besides church activities, the Anderson's spend lots of time watching their kids events from drama to sports to musicals.
 It seems like some sport event occurs every weekend and many evenings.
-With ten kids, the Andersons have had to try to figure out how to watch three football games at one time, watch five kids wrestling on the same team at North Middle School the same season, take in Christy’s softball games and track events for Palmer High School, and attend Micah and Jill’s soccer events.
-Yeah, you guessed it, the Andersons like sports.
 They also love watching other kids’ games from the church from time to time, and if it is Sunday afternoon, you probably won’t find Doug and the boys too far from a TV enjoying a Broncos’ game.
 Pets are also a huge part of the Anderson family.
 Dogs, dogs, dogs — they love them!
 Caleb (one of their sons) once said, “You can never have enough dogs.”
 The Andersons are animal

-people.
-They still buy a zoo membership nearly every year and spend a fair amount of time at the dog park.
+The Anderson's love the Cheyenne Mountain Zoo and animal events in general.
+They spend a fair amount of time at the dog park, attend rodeos most years, and try to just laugh often.
 Pastor Doug and Debbie both love to read.
 Doug is a news junkie — he reads five newspapers most days and tries to read several books a month.
 Doug continues to attend seminars, but he is not taking many speaking requests anymore.
 He is just at a stage that he loves hanging with his family, the church family, and other friends in the Springs.
 Besides, one can only travel so much, and Doug enjoys camping with his family and friends much more than traveling to speak.
-If you have not met the Andersons, know they are very approachable and are passionate about people They relish going out for coffee with new friends, laughing and building friendships.
+If you have not met the Anderson's, know they are very approachable and are passionate about people They relish going out for coffee with new friends, laughing and building friendships.